Yuan Shao: Guandu Campaign (199–201)

-Futile effort to turn the tide and death (201–202)
+Failure to turn the tide and eventual demise (201–202)

 After the Battle of Cangting, Cao Cao's exhausted troops returned to the south for a rest.
 Meanwhile, Yuan Shao was able to reorganise his defeated armies to settle the rebellions in his own domain, soon reestablishing order and restored the status quo ante bellum.
 Yuan Shao had three sons, and he favoured his third son, Yuan Shang, due to his good looks, and both Yuan Tan and Yuan Shang were his choice for succession.
 However, Yuan was never able to finalise his decision regarding who should succeed him before he died on 28 June 202, leaving his domain to be contested by his sons and Cao Cao.

 Immediately after Yuan Shao's death, Shen Pei and Pang Ji, two influential advisers, supported Yuan Shang and pushed for him to succeed Yuan Shao, despite opposition from Yuan Tan.
 Yuan Shao's wife, Lady Liu, supported Yuan Shang, and Yuan Tan could not do anything to change the outcome when he rushed back from Qing Province.
 Then, Lady Liu, being in control of the Yuan household after her husband's death, killed Yuan Shao's other five consorts out of jealousy and disfigured them.
 True to Ju Shou's previous warning, chaos ensued within Yuan Shao's forces.
 Cao Cao exploited the internal turmoil within the Yuan family to his advantage and completely eliminated Yuan Shao's heirs and remnants by 207.

 Cao Cao paid his respects at Yuan Shao's tomb after conquering Ye city in 204.
 He wept bitterly for his old friend in front of his followers and gave Yuan Shao's family consolatory gifts and a government pension.